-Watch the video and read the article below to get to know more about the great Robbie Estill!
+Watch the video and read the article below to get to know more about the great dog-behavior specialist Robbie Estill!

 Robbie, please kick things off for us by telling us about yourself and your journey so far.

 I grew-up in Keller, TX in a middle-class family the oldest of three boys.
 My parents were amazing.
 My mom took care of us as moms do and my dad worked hard his entire life to provide for us.
 My dad’s work ethic was instilled in us early on.
 My dad also raised pigeons and trained our family dogs.
 I’ve been around animals my entire life and always felt like I had a natural ability to ‘be’ with and communicate with them.
 I never knew it could be a career.
 It was just something I enjoyed.